ourcaldo/nexjob-scrapper/README.md

 ```

 The scraper will:
-1. Connect to Google Sheets
+1. Connect to your storage backend (Google Sheets or Supabase)
 2. Load existing job IDs (for duplicate detection)
-3. Scrape all pages from Loker.id
+3. Scrape from all enabled sources (sequential or parallel mode)
-4. Add new jobs to the sheet
+4. Add new jobs to storage
-5. Wait 60 minutes (configurable)
+5. Wait for configured interval (default: 60 minutes)
 6. Repeat indefinitely

+**Execution Modes:**
+- **Sequential** (default): Sources scraped one after another
+  - Loker.id → JobStreet → Glints
+- **Parallel**: All sources scraped simultaneously
+  - Loker.id + JobStreet + Glints at the same time
+  - 2-3x faster execution

+To enable parallel mode, set `SCRAPE_MODE=parallel` in your `.env` file.

 ### Stopping the Scraper